gsam95/Data-Stories/part-2.md

 | I also consciously decided not to call out names.
 Would be easier for 'unaware' reader to follow  | The suggestion was that it is okay to be subjective and call out. | Again, I want the reader to be able to objectively decided.
 Subjectivity and name calling would color the reading experience.|

+With these useful feedbacks, I'm excited to work on part 3.
+I'm looking forward to finalising charts and incorporating the feedbacks I received.
+Happy working to me:)